A recap of the open consultation for the EOSC Strategic Research and Innovation Agenda

 The consultation was part of the move towards the next phase of the EOSC, a process that is taking place alongside the creation of the EOSC Association, founded on 29 July and currently evaluating membership applications from organisations.

-A total of 217 responses were collected and, while the vast majority of them came from organisations, a relevant 30% was also submitted by individuals, mostly working at research performing organisations.
+A total of 216 responses were collected and, while the vast majority of them came from organisations, about one third was also submitted by individuals, mostly working at research performing organisations.

 As expected, most participants responded from European countries, with Germany (38) and Italy (30) taking the first two spots of the list, while other MS such as France (21), Spain (12), and Austria (11) also saw relevant engagement.
 Interestingly, several submissions also came from non-EU countries such as the United States, Kenya, and Australia.